oltree/online-cinema-backend/README.md

 This App is a backend application for the Online Movie Theater project.
 It provides the server-side functionality required to support the movie browsing, user authentication, and other features of the application.

+## Technologies and Dependencies

+- **Nest.js:** A progressive Node.js framework for building efficient and scalable server-side applications.
+- **TypeScript:** A statically typed superset of JavaScript that enables the use of modern ECMAScript features.
+- **MongoDB:** A popular NoSQL database used for storing application data.
+- **Passport:** A flexible authentication middleware for Node.js.
+- **JWT:** JSON Web Tokens for secure authentication and authorization.
+- **Mongoose:** An Object Data Modeling (ODM) library for MongoDB and Node.js.
+- **RxJS:** A library for reactive programming using Observables.
+- **Telegraf:** A modern Telegram Bot Framework for Node.js.

+## Development Tools

+- **ESLint:** A pluggable linting utility for JavaScript and TypeScript.
+- **Prettier:** An opinionated code formatter that enforces consistent code style.
+- **Jest:** A JavaScript testing framework with a focus on simplicity and performance.

 ## Installation

 1. Clone the repository.